ansontkchan/GREAT-----Green-Retrofit-Evidence-grounded-Agent-Team/GREAT_green retrofit GPT/README.md

-# GREAT: Multi-Agent RAG for Standards-Grounded Green Retrofit Planning
+# GREAT: Benchmarking Multi-agent RAG System for Green Retrofit Planning

 **GREAT** stands for **Green Retrofit Evidence-grounded Agent Team**.

-This repository contains a research MVP for comparing three systems for strategic green retrofit planning:
+This repository contains research project which compares three Large Language Model (LLM) systems for green retrofit planning in the UK:

-1. **Generic LLM** without retrieval
+1. **Generic LLM** without agent and retrieval-augmented generation (RAG)
 2. **Single-agent RAG** over one combined evidence corpus
-3. **GREAT multi-agent RAG** with Energy, BREEAM, WLCA, Cost, and Planner agents
+3. **GREAT multi-agent RAG** with (1) Energy, (2) BREEAM (a UK-based certification for sustainable buildings), (3) WLCA (Whole Life Carbon Assessment), (4) Cost, and (5) Planner agents

-The intended paper framing is:

-> **GREAT: Benchmarking Multi-Agent Retrieval-Augmented Generation for Standards-Grounded Green Retrofit Planning**

-The current prototype is deliberately a controlled, text-based multi-agent RAG benchmark.
-It is **not** yet a full enterprise agentic-RAG system with live tool routing, BIM/digital-twin integration, simulation APIs, or GIS/weather querying.
-Those are future extensions.
+The current research prototype is positioned as a controlled and text-based multi-agent RAG benchmark.
+While developing a full enterprise agentic-RAG system with live tool routing, BIM/digital-twin integration, simulation APIs, or GIS/weather querying is **not** the scope of this research project, these functionalities are future extensions.

+Most of the standards adopted in this repository are UK-based, for example BREEAM certification standard, whole life carbon assessment (WLCA) and cost analysis guidance note issued by the Royal Institutional of Chartered Surveyors (RICS).
+The evaluation corpus created in JSON format is also extracted from the UK Green Building Council green retrofit case database.
+We acknolwedge the limitations of this regional benchmarking and welcome future researchers and AI engineers to extend this GREAT repository to other jurisdictions.

 ---